Key Reasons It Is Important To Read Aloud Books

-I can’t imagine how many read alouds I have done throughout my teaching career.
+I can’t imagine how many read aloud sessions I have done throughout my teaching career.
 I love them, not only for its literacy benefits but for the sense of community it brings to a classroom.

 There are tremendous benefits to reading aloud to children of any age.
 It is a wonderful way for children to understand the connection between written text and spoken language.
 It also adds an extra level of engagement and introduces children to text they may not read independently.

 - Share your favourite stories and enthusiasm for reading.